 Accreditation Mentoring

 Dr Naomi Earl has kindly agreed to provide mentorship to applicants who are uncertain about the strength of their application.
-Naomi is a SoBRA Scrutineer with a wealth of risk assessment experience, and SoBRA would like to express our thanks to Naomi taking on this role.
-If you would like to ask Naomi questions about your application prior to submission then please email your request to the Accreditation inbox [email protected].
-Please note that this offer of assistance only relates to an application for SoBRA Accreditation, and is not for other professional advice.
-Receiving advice from Naomi does also not guarantee that your application will be successful.
+Naomi is a SoBRA Scrutineer with a wealth of risk assessment experience, and SoBRA would like to thank Naomi for providing this role, which she does on a voluntary basis.
+If you would like to ask Naomi questions about your application prior to submission then please email your request for us to contact her to [email protected].